Durham, North Carolina: Early growth (1900–1970)

-Civil Rights Movement
+Civil rights movement

 As a result of its substantial African-American community, including many activists, a prominent civil rights movement developed in Durham.
 Multiple sit-ins were held, and Martin Luther King Jr., visited the city during the struggle for equal rights.
 The Durham Committee on Negro Affairs, organized in 1935 by C.C.
 Spaulding, Louis Austin, Conrad Pearson, and James E. Shepard, has been cited nationally for its role in fighting for black voting rights.
 The committee also has used its voting strength to pursue social and economic rights for African-Americans and other ethnic groups.
 In 1957, Douglas E. Moore, minister of Durham's Asbury Temple Methodist Church, along with other religious and community leaders, pioneered sit-ins throughout North Carolina to protest discrimination at lunch counters that served only whites.

-Widely credited as the first sit-in of the Civil Rights Movement in North Carolina, on June 23, 1957, Moore and six others assembled at the church to plan the protest.
+Widely credited as the first sit-in of the civil rights movement in North Carolina, on June 23, 1957, Moore and six others assembled at the church to plan the protest.
 The young African Americans moved over to the segregated Royal Ice Cream Parlor and took up whites-only booths.
 When they refused to budge, the manager called the police who charged them with trespassing.
 Unlike the Greensboro Four, three years later, the Royal Seven were arrested and ultimately found guilty of trespassing.

-The six-month-long sit-in at a Woolworth's counter in Greensboro, NC, captured the nation's attention.
+The six-month-long sit-in at a Woolworth's counter in Greensboro, North Carolina, captured the nation's attention.
 Within a week, students from North Carolina College at Durham and Duke University staged a sit-in in Durham.
 About a week later, Martin Luther King Jr. met Moore in Durham, where King coined his famous rallying cry "Fill up the jails," during a speech at White Rock Baptist Church.
 Advocating non-violent confrontation with segregation laws for the first time, King said, "Let us not fear going to jail.
 If the officials threaten to arrest us for standing up for our rights, we must answer by saying that we are willing and prepared to fill up the jails of the South."

 This community was not enough to prevent the demolition of portions of the Hayti district for the construction of the Durham Freeway during the late 1960s.
 The freeway construction resulted in losses to other historic neighborhoods, including Morehead Hill, West End, and West Durham.
 Combined with large-scale demolition using Urban Renewal funds, Durham suffered significant losses to its historic architectural base.